MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/api-limits.md

 ### Non-interactive application re-try

 If the client is not interactive, the common practice is to simply wait for the duration to pass before sending the request again.
-This is commonly done by pausing the execution of the current thread using [Thread.Sleep](/dotnet/api/system.threading.thread.sleep) or equivalent methods.
+This is commonly done by pausing the execution of the current task using [Task.Delay](/dotnet/api/system.threading.tasks.task.delay) or equivalent methods.

 ## How Service Protection API Limits are enforced